insperatum/9.66/chapters/04-pset4.md

 <textarea class="textAnswer" rows="4" cols="80"></textarea><br/>

 **ii)** We find an orange cross - an object with a shape and material that we've never encountered before.
-We drop it on the ramp, and observe that `sx = 0.5` and `v = -1.3`.
+We drop it on the ramp, and observe that `d = 0.5` and `v = -1.3`.
 Add this observation to your dataset using `.concat`, and update the other inputs to makeModelQuery.
 Run the code in order to infer new object classes.
 ~~~
 ///fold:
 var plotter = function(dist, data){